-If you’ve taken Actos for more than one year to manage your type 2 diabetes and have since developed bladder cancer, you might qualify for compensation.
+If you’ve taken Actos for more than one year to manage your type 2 diabetes and have since developed bladder cancer, you might qualify for compensation in the future, if this class action is successful.
 Compensation might also be available for the family and estate of a deceased person who used Actos.

 Other details about the Actos Class Action Lawsuit

 Actos/APO-Pioglitazone was approved for sale in Canada in 2000 to control blood sugar levels in people with Type 2 (non insulin dependant) diabetes.

 A 2011 treatment study reported to the FDA a clear link between pioglitazone and increased bladder cancer risk.
 Health Canada subsequently commenced a year-long review and, in April 2012, following that review, the product monographs of ACTOS were updated to reflect the increased risk of bladder cancer.

 IF YOU WISH TO JOIN THE CONTACT LIST FOR THIS CLASS ACTION, PLEASE COMPLETE THE BELOW FORM.
 (Please note, providing your information creates no lawyer-client obligation or financial obligation for you.
 You are not charged any fee or cost for joining this class action – our law firm will simply paid a contingency fee from the compensation recovered, if this class action is successful.)